gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - The arrows that generate within the bonus barrels had a random potion effect applied, despite this effect being unnoticeable.
 These potion tag arrows are normally not obtainable.
 - Currently, opening a barrel and removing all contents causes it to explode, as well as shooting a barrel with an arrow.
 Opening a barrel and leaving items inside causes the barrel to get stuck in the open state, which is normally unobtainable.
 - Barrels generate randomly throughout the world, in all three dimensions, and have a custom loot table of "bonus_barrel".
 This loot table is normally unobtainable.
+- Mobs that spawn with 3d Shareware cheat codes do not have the "Modifiers" NBT attached to their data

 **1.14-Prerelease 2**
 - Renamed the illager banner to ominous banner.
 Any ominous banners that generate on pillager outposts have the incorrect translation tag, and say "block.minecraft.illager_banner".
 These banners will not be obtainable in future versions.